msupply-foundation/conforma-server/documentation/Database-Schema-Review-And-Consolidation.md

 ## Review Decision

-Only available on level > 1 reviewer or when `is_last_level` in `review_assignment` is set.
-Consolidators can make/suggest decisions.
-If there is only one review level (say for screening), then the screener has the ability to create review decisions
+The decision options have different outcomes depending on the level of review...
+The options to move to another stage or send a response to Applicant **most time** when:

+- Review is level > 1 (and `is_last_level` set in `review_assignment`) which is refered as a Consolidation.
+Or
+- Only one level in review (i.e. screening)

+All available options are:
-`Conform (Approve)` -> All of the applicant's responses must be marked as approved by reviewer, and consolidator agreed with reviewers decision
+`Conform (Approve)` -> All of the applicant's responses must be marked as **Approved** by reviewer.
+Or on consolidation when consolidator has agreed with all reviewers' decisions.
+This is the only option available.

-`LOQ` -> At least one of applicant's responses marked as non conformity (Decline) and consolidator agreed with reviewers decisions.
-They have an option to select from LOQ or Non-Conformity
+`Send back to applicant` (aka LOQ) -> At least one of applicant's responses is marked as **Rejected** by reviewer, and the consolidator agreed with reviewers decisions.
+In this case in the consolidation a reviewer has the option to select between *Send back to applicant* or *Non-Conformity* only.

-`Non-conform (Decline)` -> At least one of applicant's responses marked as non conformity (Decline) and consolidator agreed with reviewers decisions.
-They have an option to select from LOQ or Non-Conformity
+`Non-conform (Decline)` -> At least one of applicant's responses is marked as **Rejected** by reviewer, and consolidator agreed with reviewers decisions.
+In this case in the consolidation a reviewer has the option to select between *Send back to applicant* or *Non-Conformity* only.

-`Changes Requested` -> Applies to consolidation, if at least one disagreement with reviewer below consolidator's level, this is the only option available
+`Changes Requested` -> Applies to consolidation only.
+When at least one response has been disagreed with lower level reviewer.
+This is the only option available.

+PS: When the stage has `is_final_decision` set in `review_assignment` both options are always available: `Conform (Approve)` or `Non-conform (Decline)`.

 ## Review Assignment

-These records are created by back end when review level is reached (either through application submission or review submission, see Review Life Cycle diagram below). `Template Permission` records, alongside `permission name`, `permission name join` and `permission policy` are used to created relevant `review assignments`
+These records are created by back end when review level is reached (either through application submission or review submission, see Review Life Cycle diagram below). `template_permission`, `permission_name`, `permission_name_join` and `permission_policy` are checked in order to created relevant `review_assignments`
 They can be queried to:

-- Determine who can be assigned to an application stage and level <- front end task
+- Determine who can be assigned to an application stage and level
-- Determine if an application stage and level is fully assigned (using review_question_assignment link) <- through application list view
+- Determine if current user assignment has available_sections to be assigned (considering other assignments aren't visible to him)
-- Determine if review can be started/assigned <- front end can check if review can be created See `Review and Consolidation URL flow` diagram below
+- Determine if review can be started <- front end can check if review can be created See `Review and Consolidation URL flow` diagram below

 #### Review Assignment